biocore/micronota/CONTRIBUTING.md

 Coding guidelines
 -----------------

 We adhere to the [PEP 8](http://www.python.org/dev/peps/pep-0008/) Python style guidelines.
-Please see micronota's [coding guidelines](http://micronota.org/docs/latest/development/coding_guidelines.html) for more details.
+We also follow [the coding guidelines of scikit-bio](http://micronota.org/docs/latest/development/coding_guidelines.html).
 Before submitting code to micronota, you should read this document carefully and apply the guidelines in your code.

 Testing guidelines
 ------------------